Povstalec/StargateJourney/stargate-technology/dhd.md

 Secondly, it has a crystal inventory, which can be opened by **right-clicking the DHD from any side, except the top** (or by shift-right clicking from the top with an empty hand).
-The inventory holds crystals modifying DHD capabilities and a power source.
+The inventory holds crystals modifying DHD capabilities, Stargate behavior and a power source.

 ![Empty DHD inventory]({{ '/assets/img/gui/dhd_inventory_empty.png' | absolute_url }})